sayo-134/sayantika-roy.github.io/_pages/cv.md

 Projects
 =====
-* Implementing Hopfield Neural Network with AER for Solving Maxcut Problem: March'25 - April'25
+* Hardware Implementation of Hopfield Neural Network with AER for Solving Maxcut Problem: March'25 - April'25
   * Course Project: Neuromorphic AVLSI
   * Designed and Simulated an HNN with AER which solves Maxcut Problem using Verilog.
   * Implemented on FPGA Board.

-* RGBImageFilter Implementation and HDMI Display on FPGA: March'25 - April'25
+* RGB Image Filter Implementation and HDMI Display on FPGA: March'25 - April'25
   * Course Project: Digital Systems Design with FPGA
   * Designed an RGB Image filter which uses Median filtering to remove salt and pepper noise, implemented it on PYNQ-Z1 board and displayed the output result on monitor using HDMI protocol.
   * Usedtwodifferent median algorithm- Fast Median and Bit Voting based Median algorithm.